-As we shifted the model domain only by one grid point towards the eight possible directions (referred to as Queen's case in spatial statistics), we expect only small differences in the initial and boundary conditions.
+As we shifted the model domain by only one grid point towards the eight possible directions (referred to as the Queen's case in spatial statistics), we expect only small differences in the initial and boundary conditions.
 This is justified by the difference in horizontal resolution of the initial data and the one used for the COSMO simulations.
 The spatial resolution of the IFS analyses used in this study is approximately 13 km.
 As the COSMO simulations are run with 2.8 km grid spacing, many of the grid points used in the preprocessor are the same if they are shifted by $\Delta x = 2.8$ km.
-This circumstance is illustrated in Fig. 7 in which the grid boxes of the input data and the COSMO grid of the southwest corner are displayed.
-Only for parts of the model boundary does the domain shifting of the high-resolution grid also imply a different grid point used for interpolation
+This circumstance is illustrated in Fig. 7, in which the grid boxes of the input data and the COSMO grid of the southwest corner are displayed.
+Only for parts of the model boundary does the domain shifting of the high-resolution grid also imply a different grid point used for interpolation in the preprocessor of our model.
+Moreover, even when analyzing only the IFS input data, we do not see large point-to-point gradients in any meteorological fields near the boundary of the nested COSMO simulations (not shown).